-4. MnS producer receives a request from MnS consumer to start the execution of the NDT job in an NDT, which indicates that the NDT is activated to execute the NDT modelling task.
+4. MnS producer receives a request from MnS consumer to start the execution of the NDT job.

-5. MnS producer executes the NDT job and create an NDT report instance which contains the execution result of NDT job provided by the NDT.
+5. MnS producer executes the NDT job and creates an NDT report instance which contains the execution result of NDT job.

-6. MnS producer sends the NDT report to MnS consumer to indicates the network simulation/emulation results.
+6. MnS producer sends the NDT report to MnS consumer.